TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 Note we again use :file:`runTests.sh` to actually run tests.
 So the environment our tests are executed in is identical to our local environment.
 It's all dockerized.
-We don't care about the PHP versions travis-ci loaded and installed for us too much.
+We don't care about the PHP versions travis-ci loaded and installed for us.
 Travis CI needs the setting `sudo: true` to allow starting own containers, though.

-Travis CI comes with tons of further options and possibilities.
-If you for instance want to run multiple jobs in parallel check out `Travis' Build Stages feature <https://docs.travis-ci.com/user/build-stages/>`_.
+Travis CI comes with many additional options and possibilities.
+If for instance we want to run multiple jobs in parallel check out `Travis' Build Stages feature <https://docs.travis-ci.com/user/build-stages/>`_.